The Coming Anti-Messiah

 The chief characteristic of anti-messiah is denial that Yeshua is the Messiah and the Son of God (1Jn 2:22; 4:3; 2Jn 1:7).
 However, John is not talking about the reaction of the world to the Good News.
 He mentions that the "anti-messiahs" went out "from us" (1Jn 2:19).
 John's explanation seems to echo Daniel's prophecy that the beast-ruler would turn away from the "gods of his fathers," but John does not apply this similarity to the Anti-Messiah in the sense of his being Jewish.
 If the Anti-Messiah follows the pattern described by John of the "anti-messiahs" who had originally affirmed the divinity of Yeshua and then turned away from the faith, then the Anti-Messiah could be from a Christian tradition, if he has any religious roots.

 John also says that many anti-messiahs had already appeared and the spirit of the anti-messiah was in the world (1Jn 4:3), because of which he believed he was living in the "last hour" of the last days.
 (See my article Spirit of Anti-Messiah for more on this topic.)
-Unfortunately, false messiahs have continued to appear down through history (see the Wikipedia article List of Messiah Claimants).
+Unfortunately, false messiahs have continued to appear down through history.
 False messiahs as consummate politicians hold out the promise of peace and safety (cf. 1Th 5:3) and yet never fulfill expectations.
 False messiahs typically deny God's expectations in Torah and live as if they're accountable to no one.
 Eventually, though, their lives come to nothing and pass from the contemporary scene only to face God for their arrogance and presumption.

 The Beast of Revelation